Free Marie

-Marie Antoinette Wright (born February 7, 1968), better known by her stage name, Free, is an American media personality, television producer, choreographer and philanthropist.
-She became known as the first host (alongside A.J.
-Calloway) of BET's 106 & Park until 2005.
+Marie Antoinette Wright (born February 7, 1968), better known by her stage name Free, is an American media personality, television producer, choreographer, rapper, and philanthropist.
+She became known as the first host (alongside A. J. Calloway) of Black Entertainment Television's 106 & Park until 2005.
 She was later as a disc jockey at KKBT 100.3 The Beat in L.A., serving as a morning drive co-host at WPGC-FM in Washington, D.C., and is the former co-host of The Ed Lover Morning Show on Power 105.1 in New York.

 Career

-Free Marie was born as Marie Antoinette Wright to African-American parents.
+Free was born as Marie Antoinette Wright to African-American parents.
 She became involved in the arts as a child in Boston, Massachusetts.
 She attended the Roxbury Center for Performing Arts for 11 years, but traveled and toured as part of a young dance troupe.
 Inspired by her hometown group New Edition, she was part of a few groups in Boston performing and winning talent shows, while improving her singing and rap skills.
 One of her biggest breaks in her dancing career was performing in the 1991 hip-hop music video of Good Vibrations by Marky Mark and the Funky Bunch.

 Free left Boston to immerse herself in her true passion: music.
 One of Free's "stepping stones" was an internship at a radio station in Massachusetts, where she began to make a name for herself.
 She then made career moves between Los Angeles and New York City in an effort to build the structure of her calling.
 She appeared on Patriots, the second track on Can-I-Bus, the debut album from critically acclaimed hip-hop artist Canibus.
 This appearance was her first major appearance and the album eventually went gold.
 Her appearance on the album was a direct result of her professional connection with Wyclef and his Refugee Camp crew.